bangpound/SputnikPubsubBundle/Resources/doc/installation.md

         driver: doctrine_mongo # allowed values: doctrine (default), doctrine_mongo, mandango

 __Note:__ Unlike most distributed Symfony bundles, SputnikPubsubBundle provides a complete Entities/Documents for you.
-That means you don't have to register your own models/entities.
+That means you don't have to register/extend your own models/entities.
 This approach is used to simplify installation process.
 Power users can always figure out how to extend such entities.
 However, this might be a subject of change in future versions.

 #### Doctrine ORM